 1. Virtual Private Network “VPN”.

-Install OpenVPN on your computer.
-If it is a Windows, the OpenVPN installation interface looks like this.
+- Install OpenVPN on your computer.
+If it is Windows, the OpenVPN installation interface should look like this.

-If you registered the paid service with OpenVPN.
-They will generate a certificate so you are able to connect to their servers.
-If you are using OpenVPN free client version, you need a certificate from another server and its credentials.
+- Suppose you registered for a paid service with OpenVPN.
+They will generate a certificate, so you can connect to their servers.
+If you use OpenVPN free client version, you need a certificate from another server and its credentials.

-To save configuration time.
-You can use a RapidSeedbox Virtual Private Server “VPS”, with a pre-installed OpenVPN, certificate and login details.
-A VPS works as an OpenVPN server that can be connected to a free OpenVPN client.
-To learn how to use OpenVPN with a VPS/Seedbox check this guide.
+- You can use a RapidSeedbox Virtual Private Server “VPS,” with pre-installed OpenVPN, certificate, and login details to save configuration time.
+A VPS works as an OpenVPN server connected to a free OpenVPN client.
+Check this guide to learn how to use OpenVPN with a VPS/Seedbox.

 How to test a VPN?